 Breakup by Application:

-Based on the application, functional foods and beverages currently account for the highest market share.
+Functional foods and beverages account for the majority of the market share

 Breakup by Region: